castellanos70/CS351_VirtualCreature_API/README.md

        removed form the sim and a new FlappyBird2 creature is created.
        FlappyBird2 is the same as FappyBird only all blocks are rotated 30 degrees.
-       The second time this is pressed, the FlappyBird2 creature has one of its legs deleted and then a new leg is added.